-Online safety is an important part of keeping children safe at Montrose.
+Online safety is an important part of keeping children safe at Montrose School.
 We have extensive security measures in place in school, which are monitored to help safeguard pupils from potential dangers or unsuitable material.
-E-safety incidents are recorded and dealt with swiftly.
-Class teachers are responsible for ensuring e-safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
+Online safety incidents are recorded and dealt with swiftly.
+Class teacher ensuring online safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
 It is important that you speak to your children about how they can keep safe and behave appropriately online and that you monitor what they are doing when using phones, computers tablets etc.

-We send out regular online safety newsletters to support you in keeping up-to-date with the latest apps that children might be using.
-These can be found on our newsletter page.
+We send out regular online safety newsletters to support you in keeping children safe outside of school.
+These can be found on our newsletters page.
 The 'Speak Out Stay Safe' programme from the NSPCC offers further advice and guidance on how to keep children safe online.

 Please use the icons at the top of this page or the links below for further help and advice.